ksu-cs-textbooks/cis301/content/10-chapter/10_1-modes.md

 When using this more advanced mode, it is not always obvious why Logika will not verify.
 Sometimes semantic errors in the program keep it from verifying; i.e. Logika has found a corner or edge case for which the program does not account.
 Other times the invariants and conditions do not actually help prove the goal in an assert or postcondition.
 Inevitably, sometimes it will be both.

-In either case an option is to uncheck "auto" and begin typing each proof-block as if in manual mode (this can be done with Symexe enabled) until you find the logical or programming error.
+In either case an option is to uncheck "auto" and begin typing each proof-block as if in manual mode (this can be done with symexe enabled) until you find the logical or programming error.